American Scar

-American Scar is a 13-minute documentary film directed by Daniel Lombroso.
-The short film focuses on the damage caused to desert ecosystems by the construction of a barrier at the Mexico–United States border.
+American Scar is a 2021 documentary short film directed by Daniel Lombroso.
+It focuses on the damage caused to desert ecosystems by the construction of a barrier at the Mexico–United States border.

 Synopsis

 American Scar focuses on the damage caused to desert ecosystems by the Mexico–United States barrier, with a particular focus on that caused by the 400-mile portion built under the Trump administration.
 The administration's classification of the construction as a matter of national security made it exempt from more than 80 regulations including the Clean Water Act, the Clean Air Act, and the Endangered Species Act; the newly built sections of wall endanger more than 70 species.
 The film additionally argues that the wall is ineffective at preventing border crossings by humans.

 Production

 American Scar was directed by Daniel Lombroso.
 Its executive producer was Soo-Jeong Kang, while producers included Lombroso as well as Yara Bishara, Melissa Fajardo, and Stephania Taladrid.
 Adam Perez was the cinematographer, Eric Maierson was editor, and music was provided by Gil Talmi.
 The film was publicized by The New Yorker.
 It also features video footage taken from a drone by photographer John Kurc.

 Produced in the United States, the documentary film is a short with a runtime of 13 minutes.